SNGPL Disconnects 10 Meters, Removes Five Illegal Extensions - UrduPoint

 SNGPL Disconnects 10 Meters, Removes Five Illegal Extensions

-MULTAN, (UrduPoint / Pakistan Point News - 12th Oct, 2024) The Sui Northern Gas Pipelines Limited (SNGPL) UFG Control Task Force, under the directions of the General Manager, has intensified daily operations and disconnected 10 meters, including one used for commercial purposes, and removed five illegal extensions.
+MULTAN, (UrduPoint / Pakistan Point News - 16th Oct, 2024) The Sui Northern Gas Pipelines Limited (SNGPL) UFG Control Task Force intensified its operation, disconnecting 10 gas meters and removing five unauthorised extensions in various areas of Multan.

-During inspections, a residential consumer was found using a domestic gas meter for commercial purposes.
+In response to complaints about low gas pressure, six gas meters were disconnected due to the use of compressors.
+Additionally, two consumers had relocated their meters away from the service line, causing gas leakage and loss to the department.

-The meter was immediately disconnected, and further departmental action has been recommended.
+Another consumer was caught stealing gas by reversing the meter, which was immediately disconnected.
+In another case, a meter found to be non-billing was seized, and further departmental action has been recommended.

-Additionally, eight consumers were caught red-handed using compressors to boost gas pressure in different areas of Multan on which their meters were also disconnected.

 Recent Stories